Mining Josef Herman

 Transforming Tate Britain: Archives and Access

-Archives and Access is an ambitious five-year programme of digital access, learning and participation.
-It will make 52,000 items from Tate’s archives fully accessible online, including a significant number relating to Josef Herman, and invite participation and shared learning through a new interactive learning hub on the Tate website that will be accessible to national and international online audiences from Autumn 2014.
-This will allow people to group, tag, annotate and share their own collections of artworks and archive items online and access a suite of new resources.
-These archive materials and digital tools will be used as the basis for partnership learning projects in five different areas of the UK between 2013 – 2017.
-The first project is in Ystradgynlais, South Wales.
-The programme will also involve Tate Britain in London; Tate Liverpool; Tyne and Wear Archives & Museums and Turner Contemporary, Margate.
+Archives and Access was an ambitious five-year programme of digital access, learning and participation.
+It made 52,000 items from Tate’s archives fully accessible online, including a significant number relating to Josef Herman.
+This has allowed people to group, tag, annotate and share their own collections of artworks and archive items online and access a suite of new resources on the Tate digital hub.
+These archive materials and digital tools have been used as the basis for partnership learning projects in five different areas of the UK between 2013 – 2017.
+The first project was in Ystradgynlais, South Wales.
+The programme also involved Tate Britain in London; Tate Liverpool; Tyne and Wear Archives & Museums and Turner Contemporary, Margate.

-Transforming Tate Britain: Archives and Access is supported by the Heritage Lottery Fund and the Josef Herman Art Foundation Cymru has also received support from the Arts Council of Wales.
+Transforming Tate Britain: Archives and Access was supported by the Heritage Lottery Fund and the Josef Herman Art Foundation Cymru also received support from the Arts Council of Wales.